MicroEJ/docs/VEEPortingGuide/appendix/llapi.rst

 Principle
 ---------

-The :ref:`Gradient module <section_vg_gradient>` provides Low Level APIs for creating linear gradients in platform specific format.
+The :ref:`Gradient module <section_vg_gradient>` provides Low Level APIs for creating linear gradients in target specific format.
 The file ``LLVG_GRADIENT_impl.h``, which comes with the Gradient module, defines the API headers to be implemented.

 Naming Convention
 -----------------